Kanata Lasers: Team history

 In April 2010, it was announced that the Kanata Stallions would host the 2012 Fred Page Cup at the Kanata Recreation Centre.
 In the summer of 2011, head coach Adam Dewan was relieved of his duties.
 Randy Pierce took over the coaching helm, but was fired in February, leaving Corey Foster to replace him to finish the 2011-12 season.
 In March 2012, the Stallions missed the playoffs when they failed to win their last key games.
 Despite this, the Stallions' season was not done- being hosts, the team was given a shot at the Fred Page Cup.
 Battling against all odds, the Stallions were able to make the semi-finals in the tournament, only to fall to the Bogart Cup Champions and eventual tournament runner-up, the Nepean Raiders.

 In Fall 2013, the Kanata Stallions announced they would be rebranded under a new ownership group.
 On January 5, 2014 the team tweeted that they will officially be rebranded as the Kanata Lasers, changing their Twitter handle and image.
 The club also announced new uniforms were in the works as part of the rebranding.
 At the end of the 2013-14 season, it was announced that Adam Dewan would return as head coach in the 2014-15 season.

 The Kanata Lasers have been at the talk of relocation (even before the Ottawa Canadians of the CCHL2 moved to the Jack Charron Arena nearby).
 Kanata's destination for relocation has been Renfrew, Stittsville, and other communities in the Ottawa Valley.

-On February 25, 2020 The Central Canada Hockey League approved the sale and transfer of the Kanata Lasers Junior A Hockey Club to new owners, who plan to relocate the team to Renfrew for the 2020-21 season.
-The new team will be known as the Renfrew Wolves.
+The franchise sold in 2020 and subsequently relocated to Renfrew, Ontario.
+It debuted as the Renfrew Wolves in the 2021–22 CCHL season.